Skip to content Skip to footer

 How does practicing Gratitude help?

-Mental health has been a topic of conversation lately and the importance of being mentally healthy is critical.
-Being grateful is one step closer to better mental health, as it keeps in check our emotions and increases happiness, while reducing negative feelings of resentment, jealousy and depressive thoughts.
-Gratitude not only improves your mental health, but also your physical health.
-The primary reason is because individuals who practice gratitude take care of their health, including exercise, meditation, regularly check on their health etc, leading to lesser physical issues and adopting better habits such as eating and sleeping well.
+Mental health has been a topic of conversation lately, and the importance of being mentally healthy is critical.
+Being grateful is one step closer to better mental health, as it keeps in check our emotions and increases happiness while reducing negative feelings of resentment, jealousy, and depressive thoughts.
+Gratitude not only improves your mental health but also your physical health.
+The primary reason is that individuals who practice gratitude take care of their health, including exercise, meditation, and regular health check-ups, leading to fewer physical issues and adopting better habits such as eating and sleeping well.
 It also helps us form better relationships, as the ability to empathize and acknowledge other people and ourselves helps maintain these relationships.
-It reduces aggression, improves self esteem and mental strength.
+It reduces aggression, improves self-esteem, and mental strength.

-One of Dharana Wellness Centre’s core philosophy lies in Spiritual Well-being, which is based on the the core Yoga philosophy – “Yogena Chitasya padena Vacha, malam shareerasya cha vaidyakena” which means the removal of impurities of the Mind, Body & Soul with a heavy emphasis on Yoga, Pranayam, Meditation and more, to heal your body holistically.
+One of Dharana Wellness Centre’s core philosophies lies in Spiritual Well-being, which is based on the core Yoga philosophy – “Yogena Chitasya padena Vacha, malam shareerasya cha vaidyakena” which means the removal of impurities of the Mind, Body & Soul with a heavy emphasis on Yoga, Pranayam, Meditation, and more, to heal your body holistically.